arpitbanka1992/arpitbanka1992/README.md

 transition from QA engineering into full Product Ownership of a live, multi-client SaaS document management platform.

-My QA background gives me an edge most POs don't have — I bring engineering depth to product decisions, speak the same language as developers, and ship with confidence.
+My engineering background gives me an edge most POs don't have — I bring technical depth to product decisions, speak the same language as developers, and ship with confidence.

 ---